 A couple of days ago a colleague of mine had quite a normal problem.
-The query was slow.
+A query was slow.
 The whole application was written in Java, using Hibernate, all the tables were really small.

 There were about 30 rows in one table.
 10 rows in another.
 One small join.
 One call of a PostGIS function.